 Three actions are provided, facilitating varying degrees of 'uninstall' as follows:

 Uninstall - removes the install folders (program files and shared documents locations) but leaves preferences-based folders alone.
 This enables you to have a build that is not currently installed, but whose preferences can still be reused, for example, by importing into another installed version.

 Remove Preferences - removes just the preferences-based folders, covering system application data and security files, user application data files and user local application data.

 Remove Completely - total removal of the entire installation (i.e. installation folders and preferences folders).

 Choose the uninstall action required.
 If you want to cancel out of the uninstall, click Cancel.
 To go ahead and proceed with the uninstall, click Next.
 The page will change to Uninstalling Altium Designer and the chosen action will be processed.
-Once the uninstall is complete, simply click Finish on the Uninstallation Complete page of the Uninstaller.
+Once the uninstall is complete, click Finish on the Uninstallation Complete page of the Uninstaller.